Registered charities in Jersey08 Nov 2019

 - applicants for registration can appeal against the Commissioner's refusal to register an entity as a charity;

 - a registered charity can appeal against the Commissioner's decision to deregister the charity;

 - third parties can appeal against the Commissioner's decision to register an entity as a charity, on the ground that, at both the time of the application to register and the time of the appeal, the applicant did not meet the charity test.

 The Charities Law also allows for appeals to be made from the Charity Tribunal to the Royal Court.

-Registered charities will be eligible for the full range of Jersey charitable tax reliefs, which are as follows:
+Registered charities are eligible for the full range of Jersey's charitable tax reliefs, which are as follows:

 - exemption from income tax;